appbaseio/Docs/content/docs/golang/quickstart.md

 ## Streaming Rich Queries

 Streaming document updates are great for building messaging systems or notification feeds on individual objects.
 What if we were interested in continuously listening to a broader set of data changes?
-The ``searchStream()`` method scratches this itch perfectly.
+The ``SearchStream()`` method scratches this itch perfectly.

 In the example below, we will see it in action with a ``match_all`` query that returns any time a new document is added to the type 'books' or when any of the existing documents are modified.